Flo: A data-driven limited-area storm surge model: Method

 \subsection{Model architecture}

 Flo is based on an encoder-processor-decoder architecture, similar to the works of \cite{graphcast2023,nipen2025,lang2024}.
-The encoder transforms the input state, which consists of surface variables and weather forcings relevant to storm surge prediction (see Table \ref{tab:trainvars}), into a lower-dimensional latent space (see Figure \ref{fig:encoder}).
-Within this latent space, referred to as the processor mesh (see Figure \ref{fig:processor}), the processor advances the state forward in time.
-Finally, the decoder maps the predicted latent state back to the original data grid (as shown in Figure \ref{fig:decoder}), providing the desired storm surge variables on the input grid.
-Within Anemoi, we apply the graph transformer option for the model with 16 attention heads, as described in \citet{lang2024}.
-The setup as graph transformer network allows to propagate information over longer distances across.
+The encoder transforms the input state on the NORA-Surge grid (see Figure \ref{fig:model-domain}), which consists of surface variables and weather forcings relevant to residual water level prediction (see Table \ref{tab:trainvars}), into a lower-dimensional latent space (see Figure \ref{fig:encoder}).
+Within this latent space, referred to as the hidden mesh (see Figure \ref{fig:processor}), the processor advances the ocean state forward in time.
+Finally, the decoder maps the predicted latent state back to the original data grid (as shown in Figure \ref{fig:decoder}), providing the desired residual water level variables on the input grid.
+Within Anemoi, we apply the graph transformer option for the model with 16 attention heads, as described in \citet{lang2024}, which allows to propagate information over longer distances.

 The graph is a central piece of the GNN architecture, consisting of nodes in data and latent space that are connected by edges.
 The data nodes are created directly from the grid points of the NORA3 and NORA-Surge training data.
 Following \cite{lang2024} and \cite{graphcast2023}, the processor mesh nodes are represented by the vertices derived from iterative refinements of an icosahedron around the globe, see Figure \ref{fig:processor}.
 At base refinement $N=0$ we obtain an icosahedron with $12$ vertices, $30$ edges and $20$ faces.
 Each increase in refinement level divides the existing faces into four smaller ones, increasing the number of vertices, and thus the number of processor mesh nodes.
 The number of vertices $V_N$, or mesh nodes, at refinement level $N$ can be expressed as: